Nijin22/blog.dennis-weber.info/posts/2020-01-11_How_I_solved_Dishonored_2s_Jindosh_Riddle_using_linear_programming/index.md

   Unfortunately, your browser doesn't support embedded videos.
 </video>

 It actually worked!
 On the first try.
-This is probably something I never managed during my entire programming carreer.
+This is probably something I never managed during my entire programming career.
 I feel kinda proud.

 ## Conclusion
 A *huuuuuge* thanks to Arkane Studios.
 I think adding (and testing) this puzzle, which seems to be generated randomly on every new play-through, is a ton of work.
 I had very much fun solving this monster and applying skills I'd never use elsewhere.
 This was something really unique for a video game!